rzhadev1/statarb/README.md

 # statarb
 An implementation of a statistical arbitrage model, done on jupyter notebook.
-Based on Avendella, Lee 2008.
+Based on Avellaneda, Lee 2008.

 ### Notes
 - Only SP500 Stocks are used (with stocks that have less than 1 year of data exluded)